Montgomery County, Maryland: Economy

-Montgomery County is an important business and research center.
+Montgomery County has the largest economy in Maryland by far; its Gross Domestic Product (GDP) of more than $117 Billion makes up 25% of the state’s total economy as of 2024.
+The county is an important business and research center.
 It is the epicenter for biotechnology in the Mid-Atlantic region.
 Montgomery County, as third largest biotechnology cluster in the U.S., holds a large cluster and companies of large corporate size within the state.
 Biomedical research is carried out by institutions including Johns Hopkins University's Montgomery County Campus (JHU MCC), and the Howard Hughes Medical Institute (HHMI).
 Federal government agencies in Montgomery County engaged in related work include the Food and Drug Administration (FDA), the National Institutes of Health (NIH), the Uniformed Services University of the Health Sciences (USUHS), and the Walter Reed Army Institute of Research.

 Many large firms are based in the county, including Coventry Health Care, Lockheed Martin, Marriott International, Host Hotels & Resorts, Travel Channel, Ritz-Carlton, Robert Louis Johnson Companies (RLJ Companies), Choice Hotels, MedImmune, TV One, BAE Systems Inc., Hughes Network Systems and GEICO.

 Other U.S. federal government agencies based in the county include the National Oceanic and Atmospheric Administration (NOAA), Nuclear Regulatory Commission (NRC), U.S. Department of Energy (DOE), the National Institute of Standards and Technology (NIST), the Walter Reed National Military Medical Center (WRNMMC), and the U.S. Consumer Product Safety Commission (CPSC).

 Downtown Bethesda and Silver Spring are the largest urban business hubs in the county; combined, they rival many major city cores.